Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 IN THE FREEZER: Although potatoes can be frozen, there will be a texture change when thawing and reheating.
 We would not recommend freezing this dish.

-This easy slow cooker version of cheesy bacon ranch potatoes are an excellent choice for an easy side dish or main dish the next time you need to keep it simple.
+This easy slow cooker version of cheesy bacon ranch potatoes is an excellent choice for an easy side dish or main dish the next time you need to keep it simple.
 A quick crisp in the oven for the potatoes before combining your ingredients and letting the crockpot do the work, and you will come home to a delicious dish that is the ultimate comfort food.

 Frequently Asked Questions